-Yes.
-Under the Community Support Programme (CSP) introduced on 1 July 2017, individuals, community groups and businesses can sponsor eligible humanitarian entrants to resettle in Australia.
+Australia’s latest iteration of refugee sponsorship, the Community Support Programme (CSP) was introduced on 1 July 2017.
+The CSP allows individuals, community groups and businesses to sponsor eligible humanitarian entrants to resettle in Australia.

 Sponsors cannot make applications directly; instead they must work with an Approved Proposing Organisations (APOs), which are generally experienced service providers appointed by the government.
-APOs work with sponsors to select suitable people, lodge applications and ensure that settlement services are provided upon arrival.
-APOs also help to link prospective CSP applicants with employers in Australia.
+APOs work with sponsors to screen eligible applicants, lodge applications and ensure that settlement services are provided upon arrival.
+APOs also help to link individuals with reputable employment and community support.

 Under Australia’s refugee policy, the CSP sits within Australia’s broader Humanitarian Program.
 The CSP is limited to 1,000 sponsorship places per year, and these are deducted from the total quota allocated for refugees in the Humanitarian Program, which for 2018-19 is capped at 18,750 people.

-What are the benefits and challenges of private refugee sponsorship?
+What are the benefits and challenges of community refugee sponsorship?

-Across the world, private and community-led refugee sponsorship has been found to improve social cohesion in communities, helping to create strong bonds between refugees and sponsors and to foster positive attitudes towards asylum seekers and refugees.
-Private sponsorship may also generate greater long-term integration outcomes for refugees, as they receive social and financial support from established members of the community.
+Across the world, governments have embraced the potential benefits of community refugee sponsorship has been found to improve social cohesion in communities, helping to create strong bonds between refugees and sponsors and to foster positive attitudes towards asylum seekers and refugees.
+Community programs may also generate greater long-term integration outcomes for refugees, as they receive social and financial support from established members of the community.

 How could Australia’s existing program be improved?